-Does homeowners insurance cover lost rent from home sharing?
+Does homeowners insurance cover lost rent from home-sharing?

-Some people who derive a percentage of their incomes from home-sharing might be able to use their homeowners insurance to recover a portion of lost revenue.
+Some people who derive a percentage of their income from home-sharing might be able to use their homeowners insurance to recover a portion of lost revenue.
 However, there are a number of restrictions on using your insurance this way since home-sharing can be classified as a small business.

 Under your policy's loss of use coverage, your homeowners insurance can provide reimbursements for rent that is lost due to a government order.
 Communities that have restrictions on incoming travel could fall under this provision, as long as your home-sharing isn't a business.